Training

 Past Events

-To access information about past events, view session recordings, and download materials including presentation slides and example code notebooks please visit https://opensource.utexas.edu/past-events or click on the following link for a searchable table with links to materials: https://docs.google.com/spreadsheets/d/1XelNgB7hIPIcwYzsjKJ4u99dNvxuPHR1k8NOM5o-gVg/edit?usp=sharing.
+To access information about past events, view session recordings, and download materials including presentation slides and example code notebooks please visit https://opensource.utexas.edu/past-events or CLICK HERE for a searchable table of past events.